 If your day is full of meetings, calls, or interviews — and your notes never quite keep up — Yap Combinator is for you.

-Document client meetings and depositions with a verbatim record you can search, share, and bill against.
+Keep a verbatim record of a client meeting you can bill against.

 …and anyone else who'd rather listen than scribble.